RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Services.md

 });
 ```

 **Troubleshooting:** Keep in mind to avoid that the message data is corrupted in any way on the network level.
 Protobuf is a binary protocol and thus its data is likely to be corrupted if it is carelessly converted to a string or vice-versa.
-If available, also use features like binaryType="arraybuffer" as available with WebSockets or, if nothing like that is available, make sure to encode the binary data to base64 prior to transmission and properly decode it on receival.
+If available, use features like binaryType="arraybuffer" as available with WebSockets or, if nothing like that is available, make sure to encode the binary data to base64 prior to transmission and properly decode it on receival.

 **Next:** [Learn more about using reflection](https://github.com/dcodeIO/ProtoBuf.js/wiki/Reflection)